The additive Bachelier model with an application to the oil option market in the Covid period: Calibration results

 The first benchmark is the simplest generalization of Bachelier model that allows for a volatility surface, while the second is the same model but calibrated considering separately the options with a given ttm: the latter utilizes a different set of parameters for each maturity and it is not in general a coherent model for the whole volatility surface but --as we'll show in this Section-- it reproduces quite accurately the market volatility surface.
-The last one is an example of Additive processes applied to real-valued underlying.
+The last one is a recent model with an additive process applied to a real-valued underlying.

 In Figure \ref{fig:sintRates}, we compare the discount-rates (from option prices) with the ``risk-free" rates from the Effective Federal Funds Rate OIS curve.
 We see that the spread on the first expiry is larger than 20 basis points, while the spread corresponding to the other expiries is much smaller.